Cola wars: Coca-Cola

 Coca-Cola advertising has often incorporated themes of wholesomeness and nostalgia, such as the Coca-Cola polar bears mascot and Santa Claus campaigns during Christmas.

 Pepsi

 Pepsi advertising strategy has prominently featured sponsorships and online marketing.

 Pepsi Challenge

 In 1975, Pepsi launched the Pepsi Challenge, in which people were asked which cola they preferred in blind taste tests.
 The campaign suggested that consumers favored Pepsi over Coca-Cola based solely on taste.
-This contributed to the competitive campaigns, and around this time, Coca-Cola's introduced Diet Coke in 1982, and New Coke three years later.
+This contributed to the competitive campaigns, and around this time, Coca-Cola introduced Diet Coke in 1982, and New Coke three years later.
 However, the Pepsi Challenge was a marketing campaign and not a scientific study.
 Subsequent studies with scientific controls found only modest differences between Pepsi and Coke.
 The campaign suggested that, when it came down to taste alone, consumers preferred Pepsi over Coca-Cola.
 Some researchers have suggested that the taste of the Coca-Cola and Pepsi Cola products were influenced by external factors, such as the temperature at which they were served.